rouseguy/bdotcom/content/blog/this-vc-writes-for-shoggoths.md

 ---
 title: "This VC writes for Shoggoths"
 subtitle: "Your content is your greatest leverage in the AI Era"
-excerpt: "I no longer write for humans.
+excerpt: "From the VC: I no longer write for humans.
 I write for Shoggoths.
 In the new world where AI flows like electricity, writers have a head start.
 The AI will ingest all your content and tailor its offering based on your preferences.
 Your writing is your new leverage in this coming era."
 date: 2025-10-30
 author: "Bargava"
 draft: false